urantialife/django-graphene-react-starter/README.md

 ---

 ## Front end
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-A note on Ant Design: I chose Ant because it's well thought out, easy to use, and has good documentation.
-I was debating whether to include it because sometimes UI frameworks can be annoying and slow you down.
-But at the same time, I think, especially in a hackathon project, design is essential.
-You can have the best idea in the world but if it's not presented well, nothing matters.

 #### How does the front end communicate with the back end?
 *to do*